Wildlife protections tightened as southern Africa protests - Journal du Cameroun

 “Humanity needs to respond to the growing extinction crisis by transforming the way we manage the world’s wild animals and plants,” CITES Secretary-General Ivonne Higuero said at the close of the conference.

-A total of 139 species were either listed for the first time or given higher protections.
+“The world is waking up to the reality that we are at a turning point for saving our planet’s wildlife,” said Jeffrey Flocken, president of Humane Society International, noting that countries “seem to be shifting their focus from exploiting animals to protecting them.”

-They decided for the first time to list giraffes in CITES Annex II, thus requiring tracking and regulation to ensure any trade is sustainable, after fears the gentle giants are facing a “silent extinction”.
+At the conference, giraffes were listed for the first time in CITES Annex II, thus requiring tracking and regulation of trade, after fears the gentle giants are facing a “silent extinction”.

 The African giraffe population has shrunk by an estimated 40 percent over the past three decades to just under 100,000 animals, according to figures available to the International Union for Conservation of Nature (IUCN).

-But the proposal met harsh resistance from southern African countries, where the giraffe populations are healthier and have traditionally been better protected.
+But the proposal met stiff resistance from the southern African region, where giraffe populations are healthier and have traditionally been better protected.

-They argued against the notion that trade was a factor in the population decline, and lamented that the listing decision was unfair to countries that have strived to protect their giraffes.

-Southern African countries also voiced frustration at a number of decisions involving African elephants, including a near-ban on sending wild-caught elephants from the continent to zoos.
+Southern African countries also voiced frustration at a number of decisions involving African elephants, including a near ban on sending elephants caught in the wild from the continent to zoos.

 Zimbabwe’s President Emmerson Mnangagwa also lambasted the CITES conference’s rejection of a request by a number of countries in southern Africa to sell their stockpiles of ivory.